brendantodaro/US-COVID-deaths-by-age/README.md

-# US-COVID-deaths-by-age
- Death rates from COVID-19 for the US by age
+# Death rates of COVID-19 in the US by age

+## Motivation
+Most publicly-disseminated information regarding COVID-19 has been [epidemiological](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) and not very useful for individual-risk prediction.
+It is currently difficult to derive death rates by demographics from [aggregated CDC data](https://www.cdc.gov/nchs/nvss/vsrr/COVID19/index.htm).
+The goal of this project was to track how closely US death-rate-by-age data has aligned with the (thus-far) canonical [WHO and Chinese CCDC reports from Feb 2020](https://www.worldometers.info/coronavirus/coronavirus-age-sex-demographics/).

+## Data
+This data is a cumulative snapshot as of 4/5/2020.
+Cases with unknown ages were removed.

-Florida
+### Florida
 |  Age | Case Count | Death Count | Death Rate |
 | :--- | --- | --- | --- |
 |  0-24 | 793 | 0 | 0.0% |